bloq/sol-nft-wrap/README.md

 # sol-nft-wrap

-This set of smart contracts presents an account abtraction, and an ERC721 NFT as ownership registry and transfer mechanism for abitrary contracts.
+This set of smart contracts presents an account abstraction, and an ERC721 NFT as ownership registry and transfer mechanism for abitrary contracts.

 ## Components